Vasool Raja MBBS: Production

+Development

 Manohar Prasad of Gemini Film Circuit bought the remake rights of Munna Bhai MBBS to make it in Tamil and assigned Saran as director with Kamal Haasan in lead.
 Saran who was making Attahasam at that time was assigned to commence the film within 15 days and to complete and release the film within three months after consulting Ajith Kumar who gave permission to do this film.
 To commence the film within 15 days, Saran assigned his usual crew consisting of music composer Bharadwaj and cinematographer A. Venkatesh.

-The film was initially titled Market Raja MBBS which Saran later used as a title for his 2019 film.
-It was Crazy Mohan who suggested the title Vasool Raja MBBS.
+Suresh Urs worked as editor while Mohana Mahendra was chosen to handle art.
+The film was initially titled Market Raja MBBS which Saran later used as the title for his 2019 film.
+It was dialogue writer Crazy Mohan who suggested the title Vasool Raja MBBS.
 The project began as a bilingual venture in Tamil and Telugu, though later the Telugu version was made separately with a different cast as Shankar Dada M.B.B.S.
 (2004).

+Casting
-Jyothika was initially approached to play the leading female role but her busy in another film meant that the team sought and consequently signed on actress Sneha for the film.
-Prabhu was cast in a supporting role at the insistence of Kamal Haasan, despite Saran's desire to cast Kalabhavan Mani.
-Saran also thought of casting Karunas initially for Prabhu's character but later created a new character for him.

-Saran had hoped to sign on director K. Balachander to play Kamal Haasan's father in the film, with the veteran director being both Kamal Haasan's and Saran's film industry mentor.
-However Balachandar was reluctant to act, and the team then considered both K. Viswanath and Girish Karnad for the role, before signing Nagesh.
+Jyothika was initially approached to be the lead actress but her other commitments meant that the team sought and consequently signed on Sneha.
+Prakash Raj asked Saran if he could play the college dean, and was immediately cast.
+Saran initially thought of casting Karunas in the role of Vatti, later played by Prabhu, but later created a new character for Karunas.
+Saran had hoped to sign on director K. Balachander to play Haasan's father, with the veteran director being both Haasan's and Saran's film industry mentor.
+However Balachandar was reluctant to act, and the team then considered K. Viswanath and Girish Karnad for the role, before signing Nagesh.
 Yatin Karyekar and Rohini Hattangadi, who were part of the Hindi original, reprised their roles.
-Dhanush initially agreed to play the cancer patient but opted out citing a busy schedule and was replaced by Jayasurya.
+Dhanush initially agreed to play the cancer patient but opted out citing a busy schedule, and was replaced by Jayasurya.
+Crazy Mohan, besides writing the dialogues, also played a college professor.

+Filming

-Saran observed Prakash Raj using hand gestures a lot while emoting so in order to capitalise on that, he created a "back and forth scene" focusing on their actions and was shot using closeup lenses.
-The film's producers after watching the copy of the film were dissatisfied with the film as they felt director did not remain faithful to the original material but Saran convinced them this version will be responded well by audiences.
+Filming began in mid-May 2004.
+Saran observed Prakash Raj using hand gestures a lot while emoting so to capitalise on that, he created a "back and forth scene" focusing on his and Haasan's actions and was shot using close-up lenses.
+The song "Kalakkapovathu Yaaru" was shot on a set at Kushaldas Gardens.
+Two songs were shot in Switzerland.
+The film's producers, after watching the film's final cut, were dissatisfied as they felt the director did not remain faithful to the original material but Saran convinced them this version will be responded well by audiences.